hull/hull-node/README.md

 ### traits.group(user_report) {#utils-traits-group}

 The Hull API returns traits in a "flat" format, with '/' delimiters in the key.
-`hull.utils.traits.group(user_report)` can be used to group those traits into subobjects:
+`client.utils.traits.group(user_report)` can be used to group those traits into subobjects:

 ```js
 import { group: groupTraits } from "hull/trait";